lidofinance/lido-subgraph/docs/Totals Spec.md

 	// Decreasing from address shares
 	// No point in changing 0x0 shares if (!fromZeros) {
-	  let sharesFromEntity = Share.load(event.params.from
+	  let sharesFromEntity = Shares.load(event.params.from)
 	  // Address must already have shares, HOWEVER:
 	  // Someone can and managed to produce events of 0 to 0 transfers if (!sharesFromEntity) {
-		sharesFromEntity = new Share(event.params.from
+		sharesFromEntity = new Shares(event.params.from)
 		sharesFromEntity.shares = ZERO
 	  }